-Response: The Proposed Action is not expected to jeopardize the sustainability of any non-target species.
-Mortality of non-target species would be controlled within the Sector by continued use of hard TACs (Sections X and X).
+Response: The proposed action is not expected to jeopardize the sustainability of any non-target species.
+Mortality of non-target species will be controlled within the Sector by continued use of DAS.

 3) Can the proposed action reasonably be expected to cause substantial damage to the ocean and coastal habitats and/or essential fish habitat as defined under the Magnuson-Stevens Act and identified in FMPs?